Preventing algae in fish ponds and water features

-When you apply excess food (even if the fish eats it), it builds up and adds excess nutrient such as Phosphate, Nitrate, Nitrite –
+When you apply excess food (even if the fish eats it), it builds up and adds excess nutrients such as Phosphate, Nitrite, and nitrate.

 because the fish are not making use of all of it at the time.
 Fish should only be fed what they can totally consume in about a minute or so.
 You can read more about it here

 Phosphorus is one of those chemicals that can creep up within a fish pond or aquarium without you knowing it.
-It doesn't seemto affect fish health, and if you have a good filter, the water will still be clear due to the UV light sterilisation.
+It doesn't seem to affect fish health, and if you have a good filter, the water will still be clear due to the UV light sterilization.

 So why are phosphates a problem in the aquatic environment?
-Because string algae thrives off it!
+Because string algae thrive off it!

-Algal growth within the pond is not only unsightly, it can lead to issues with your fish health.
-Although algae put oxygen into the pond while it is photosynthesising, it robs the water of oxygen during the night, so in heavily stocked fish ponds can lead to fish deaths.
+Algal growth within the pond is not only unsightly, but it can also lead to issues with your fish health.
+Although algae put oxygen into the pond while it is photosynthesizing, it robs the water of oxygen during the night, so in heavily stocked fish ponds can lead to fish deaths.

 Phosphates tend to accumulate in ponds because biological filtration systems do not deal with them at all, which means that over time, phosphate levels incrementally increase unabated.

 Sources of phosphates include fish food, leaves, detritus, and even tap water.
-The better-quality fish foods tend to release less phosphates.
+The better-quality fish foods tend to release fewer phosphates.

 water plants into the pond.
 Plants help a lot to rid the pond water of excess nutrients, by making the nutrient inaccessible to the

 algae.
-At The Fish Works, we stock a wide range of water plants suited for ponds at the different depth and sunlight tolerance.
+At The Fish Works, we stock a wide range of water plants suited for ponds at different depths and sunlight tolerance.

-You can periodically always test for this chemical in your pond to keep you up to date with your pond health.
+You can periodically always test for this chemical in your pond to keep you up to date with your pond's health.
 Buy your test kits here

 put into your pond periodically is Maintain for ponds which will bind the phosphates and add good bacteria to your